Creating crawlers

 return result

-LxmlParser – Parsing web pages and HTML
+Parsing web pages with LxmlParser

 The web parser, internally known as LxmlParser, uses CSS selectors to